 More than 73 million people in the U.S. are using some form of ad blocker when online – more than 26% of all internet users.
 It costs publishers billions of dollars in ad revenue each year.
 Estimates range from $12 billion in lost revenue in 2020 to $40 billion.
-Not only does ad blocking technology prevent ads from showing (cost publishers money), but it can also disrupt or block Google Analytics from collecting data and tracking site visitors.
+Not only does ad-blocking technology prevent ads from showing (costing publishers money), but it can also disrupt or block Google Analytics from collecting data and tracking site visitors.

 When adblockers are deployed by users, it can cost publishers up to a quarter of all their web traffic.
 It’s not that the traffic suddenly disappears, but in addition to a publisher's ads being blocked, the data from these visitors may not show up in web analytics.
 It can mean your quantitative metrics, such as page views, duration, bounce rate, and conversion rates can all be rendered inaccurate.

 Mobile ad blockers are particularly troublesome for publishers wishing to stop adblock losses.
-Most block web analytics by default by preventing communication with domains that are ad supported.
+Most block web analytics by default by preventing communication with domains that are ad-supported.
 That can mean losing all data from mobile visitors.
-Not all desktop browser extensions that block ads by default, but many do.
+Not all desktop browser extensions block ads by default, but many do.
 Even if it’s not done automatically, most can block tracking and Google Analytics with a single click.

 The problem for publishers is only getting worse.
 Firefox added private browsing and tracking protection in 2015.
 Other browsers followed suit.
 Ad blockers and Analytics blockers are easy to find on the Chrome web store.
 Even Google has its own opt-out extension blocking information from being collected by Google Analytics.
-It’s not so easy to find adblock analytics that can detect adblock and show you how much revenue you’re losing.
+It’s not so easy to find adblock analytics that can detect adblock and show you how much revenue is blocked by ad blockers.

 Most adblockers rely on signals, such as sites setting third-party cookies, browser fingerprinting, or so-called supercookies inserted in HTTP headers to collect data.
 Google Analytics also gathers data by cookie sharing – a way to access cookies set by other sites and attribute them to users.